ksu-is/Visual-Memory-Game/projectroadmap.md

 - [ ] Start editing code for program
 - [ ] Add commit messages in respository
 - [ ] AT LEAST 6 CODE CHANGES!
 (Not small ones)
+- [ ] Make sure commits are showing up on Github desktop